thecoder75/liveme-pro-tools/README.md

 ### Support/Assistance/Reporting Issues

 Please *only* use the Issue Tracker here for bugs and glitches only!
-To discuss thoughts on improvements, features or for general usage support, please use the [Discord chat room](https://discord.gg/A5p2aF4).
+To discuss thoughts on improvements, features or for general usage support, please use the ...
 There is always people in the chat room who will provide assistance.

+**After almost 2 years, Discord zapped my account.
+Looking into alternative chat site to use now!**

 **I DO NOT RESPOND TO EMAILS ASKING FOR ASSISTANCE OR FOR ANYTHING ELSE RELATED TO THIS PROJECT!**  This is my spare-time project that's been active for over 1.5 years now.